 In some cases, you might want to reinforce the concrete with mesh.
 These can be found at stores like The Home Depot and are installed on wire supports.

 These lie across the patio area raised slightly above the ground so that when you pour the concrete, it will sit in the middle of its thickness.

 Mixing The Concrete

-The strength and durability of your concrete will depend largely on how and when it’s mixed.
+The strength and durability of your concrete will depend largely on when and how you mix the concrete.

 Here is a list of factors to take into account as you prepare for your concrete project: